How to Send Emails to MemberPress Members in WordPress

 Don’t forget to save your changes and activate the automation.

-Being able to bulk email or send newsletters/broadcast to your membership site users or members is a great tool to have in any website owner’s toolkit.
+Bulking email or sending newsletters/broadcasts to your membership site users or members is a great tool in any website owner’s toolkit.
 As long as you handle the process responsibly and don’t spam anyone, it can be a win-win situation for the user and you as a site owner.

-MailOptin integration with MemberPress makes it easy to contact all your members without any hassle.
+MailOptin integration with MemberPress makes it easy to contact all your members without hassle.